 In front of the oracle temple was a court of about 22x11 meters.
 The sanctuary itself consisted of three successive rooms, built in an almost Greek fashion.

-The holiest of holies was decorated with a frieze, which is now badly damaged but can still be more or less understood.
+The holiest of holies was decorated with a frieze, which is now badly damaged but is still more or less readable.
 On the eastern wall, king Amasis, the builder of the sanctuary, was shown offering bread to the gods Amun, Mut, Chnum, Chonsu, and four others.

 On the opposite site, the figure of the ruler of Siwa, a man named Sutekh-Irdes, is no longer visible, but his remarkable title is still legible: "king of Upper and Lower Egypt and chief of the lands in the desert".
 He offers bread to, again, Amun and Mut, to Onuris and Tefnut, Harsaphis and Nut, and finally Thoth and Nehmataway.